becgoss/rg-gatsby/pages/articles/2017-02-01-whats-in-the-kitchen/index.md

 season: "Winter 2016"
 headerBgColor: "washed-blue"
 headerTextColor: "white"
 description: "This project was about rapid prototyping.
-In one week, I researched, sketched, wireframed and prototyped a mobile application to help people to keep track of what they had in the fridge and the meals they could make within certain budgets."
+In two weeks, I researched, sketched, wire-framed and prototyped a mobile application to help people to keep track of what they had in the fridge and the meals they could make within certain budgets."
 image: "./whats-in-the-fridge.jpg"
 imageFormat: "cover"
 bgSize: "cover"